 It appears that the liana Parsonsia straminea is responsive to elevated CO2 and that this is mediated by soil moisture.
 Considering the increases in liana load found at EucFACE (chapter 4), the period with both the lowest change in liana load and liana attained height, 2018 - 2020, correlates with the lowest greenness of lianas in both treatments (chapter 5).
 Indicating that the effects of a prolonged drought are detectable in changes to how a liana infestation develops and when intense enough can remove the spectral signature of elevated CO2 from the canopy.
 Broadly speaking the results of these chapters show a prolonged effect on the development, and likely health of lianas, of a protracted drought are greater than the potential ameliorating effects of elevated CO2, e.g. increased water use efficiency (Venter et al., 2022).
 However, the results that these lianas were not prevented from colonisation, in either treatment, during this prolonged drought shows that liana proliferation is limited but not prevented by lengthy droughts.
 As droughts are predicted to lengthen and intensify with climate change (Dai, 2013), this result is of particular importance.
 Extended droughts typically drive increased tree mortality (Allen et al., 2015; Reis et al., 2022), thus increasing forests gap and conditions that are more favourable for increasing (Gerwing, 2004; Foster et al., 2008), which combined with my finding that liana proliferation continues during prolonged drought could result in severe forest degradation due to the feedback between liana driven and drought driven tree mortality.

 The spectral response of lianas to elevated CO2 (chapter 6), alongside the increased MCARI, imply that the leaves of P. straminea have increased chlorophyll concentrations in elevated CO2.
 These results suggest an increase in photosynthetic capacity of these lianas under elevated CO2 conditions (Nishio, 2000; Croft et al., 2017).
 Although this is counter to the expected result in elevated CO2.
 Conventionally, woody species have been found to both decrease chlorophyll concentration and increase photosynthetic rate and thus leaf productivity (Pathare et al., 2017; Wujeska-Klause et al., 2019a).
 In fact the earlier EucFACE study found a similar increase of liana photosynthesis as was found in trees, in elevated CO2 (Laugier-Kitchener et al., 2022).
 Thus, it would be logical to assume that the lianas might follow the same pattern of decreasing chlorophyll as trees.
 In fact, I have found the opposite, however from the application of MCARI alone, this cannot be quantified.
-It is likely, as discussed earlier, that the increase in chlorophyll may be due to lianas already being highly efficient in photosynthesis (Zhu and Cao, 2009; Smith and Keenan, 2020), and requiring greater concentrations of chlorophyll to utilise elevated CO2.
+It is likely, as discussed earlier, that the increase in chlorophyll may be due to lianas already being highly efficient in photosynthesis (Zhu and Cao, 2009; Smith and Keenan, 2020), and requiring greater concentrations of chlorophyll to use elevated CO2.